 Check out the annual Berkeley Springs International Water Tasting competition that welcomes more than one hundred waters from across the country and around the globe.
 It is the largest water tasting competition in the world.

 If you prefer to use tap water try using various filtration systems.
 You can install a reverse osmosis system, which seems to be a favorite for many people.
 Or you may want to try a filtered water pitcher.
 How you drink it also matters for taste.
 You may like it cold or only in glass.
 Find the right water bottle for yourself, like an insulated water bottle.
 But keep in mind you need to add minerals to this water because they have been stripped out.
 Drinking a ton of this water can actually decrease your minerals and electrolytes.
+Tap water does unfortunately contain many contaminates that filters just can't get out.

 2. Hydration Drinks